Litwin IBD Pioneers

 Litwin IBD Pioneers Awards: Funding can be requested for up to two years, but grants are funded only one year at a time.
 If a PI wishes to seek continuation funding, funding for a second year is based upon a satisfactory Progress Report that will undergo full peer review.

 Budgets should be appropriate for the project's scope of work and resources necessary to complete the goals.
-All necessary costs for conduct of the study can be budgeted, including items such as personnel, supplies, equipment, publications costs and travel.
-There is no fixed upper or lower limit of funding, but awards are generally not funded above $130,000, including 10% direct costs.
+All necessary costs for conduct of the study can be budgeted, including items such as personnel, supplies, equipment, publications costs, and travel.
+There is no fixed upper or lower limit of funding, but awards are generally not funded above $130,000, including 10% indirect costs, for clinical trials; and above $110,000, including 10% indirect costs, for lab-based studies.

 The Foundation uses the proposalCENTRAL system for all grants submissions.
 Just select the program to which you are applying.
 All instructions and policies are available at this site.
-Please direct any grants related questions to firstname.lastname@example.org or call (646) 943-7501.
+For matters related to pre- and post-award management for the Litwin IBD Pioneers Awards, please contact Orlando Green at email@example.com.
+For all other questions: firstname.lastname@example.org

-Application Deadlines: Before submitting a Letter of Intent (LOI) or a Full Proposal, please view the Litwin IBD Pioneers instructions and policies (.pdf).
+Application Deadlines: Before submitting a Letter of Intent (LOI) or a Full Proposal, please view the Litwin IBD Pioneers instructions and policies.

 |Applications Review||April – May||October – November|